 To put the age of this tree in perspective, it was estimated to have sprouted from a seed in 1310 and it was already 182 years old when Columbus arrived in the Americas.

-In pockets around Banff, you will find ancient Douglas Firs because their thick burly bark can withstand fire and they often grow along grasslands because the grassy areas provide extra protection from wildfires.
+In pockets around Banff, you will find ancient Douglas Firs because their thick burly bark can withstand the low-intensity fires common to the montane ecosystem and the oldest trees often grow along grasslands because the grassy areas provide extra protection from wildfires.

 Finding The Mother Tree